robenkleene/development-references/languages/python/python.md

 - `\\`: Integer division

+## Naming Conventions

+- Method names are `snake_case`.
+- Preceding a method name with an underscore is a convention for indicating it's intended to be a private method (although it's not actually enforced).

 ## Print

 `print("arr =", arr)` automatically inserts a separator, to disable this behavior, use the `sep` parameter: